 How powerful is Pakistan?
 Simple, Pakistan’s power can be rightly identified by looking its superior irrigation system, strategic location, plenty of fertile Land, untapped tourism potential, four weathers, tradition of agriculture, rapid advancement in ease of doing business, human resource and defense position.
 Although presence of mentioned resources are quite enough for the prosperity of any country, but dwindling economy, poor governing system, wrong set of policies, low pace of public sector development, unbridled population Growth, rapid urbanization and housing backlogs are major reasons that Pakistan is not exactly where is need to be.
+A very critical assumption have led us to the point that there is potential housing shortage in Pakistan along with other issues.

 Housing shortage – a major weakness of Pakistan